 When You’ve got Pain but Need to Train

 The bottom line is that low back pain doesn’t have to limit your training, and doesn’t have to be a factor at all if you’re willing to reevaluate your training methodology and try some new things.

 Use what you’ve learned in this article as a springboard to both resolving your deadlift induced back pain and improving your performance.

-From correcting your technique, strengthening your hip flexors, and stretching your hamstrings to using the trap bar or changing your rep/set scheme; there are a many ways to keep your back healthy while reaping the benefits of deadlifts.
+From correcting your technique, to establishing your foundation for movement by strengthening your hip flexors, and lengthening your hamstrings to using the trap bar or changing your rep/set scheme; there are a many ways to keep your back healthy while reaping the benefits of deadlifts.

 This article was reviewed and updated on October 14, 2020 by our Chief Medical Officer, Dr. Erin Boynton, MD, FRCS to include new research and information on latest surgical developments.
 Read more about Dr. B here.